My Ancestral Chart

 On October 4, 1916, Sophie married Michael Kramer at St. Stanislaus Roman Catholic Church in Newark.
 Michael was a plumber and later worked for the Kreuger Brewing Company in Newark.
 He was born in Brooklyn, New York on August 27, 1890, the son of Henryk Kramer and Malgorrata Dauenhauer.
 Michael was 5 feet 10 1/2 inches tall and weighed about 180 pounds.
 He had gray eyes, brown hair and a ruddy complexion.

 By 1916, Marya and Lawrence were still living at 644 South 11th Street in Newark.
 Living with them was Marya's mother, Aniela (Malecki) Mazurkiewicz.
 In December of that year, Aniela became ill and was treated at the home by Dr. Lewis Weiss.
 On April 16, 1917, Dr. Weiss was called back to the home when Aniela suddenly collapsed.
 By the time the doctor arrived, Aniela was already dead.
 The official cause of death was listed as "old age."
+She was 65 years old.

 Sophie and Michael lived first in Irvington before moving to Chapman Street in Newark and raising two daughters, Mildred Kramer, born 1917, and Claire Kramer, born around 1921.
 By 1930, Sophie's brother Henry was living with them in Newark.
 In the early 1920's, the Dyszkiewcz siblings changed their surname to Smith.
 Mildred was a schoolteacher.
 Sophie was into ceramics.
 I still have some of her exquisite creations.
 Michael died in 1966; Mildred in 1978.
 They are interred in a mausoleum at Hollywood Memorial Park in Union, NJ.
 Sophie was 86 years old when she died in Maplewood, NJ on November 24, 1981.
 She is with Michael and Mildred at Hollywood Memorial Park.